ehForwarderBot/ehForwarderBot/CONTRIBUTING.rst

 Before submitting a bug report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Please ensure if your issue is about the framework itself,
   not about any module.
-Reports about modules should goes
+Reports about modules should go
-  to their respective places.
+  to their respective issue trackers.
 * Read through the documentation to see if it has covered your question.
 * Check the `current issue list`__ to see if it's been reported.